-FaaS infrastructure is usually metered on-demand, primarily through an event-driven execution model, so it’s there when you need it but it doesn’t require any server processes to be running constantly in the background, like platform-as-a-service (PaaS) would.
+FaaS infrastructure is usually metered on-demand by the service provider, primarily through an event-driven execution model, so it’s there when you need it but it doesn’t require any server processes to be running constantly in the background, like platform-as-a-service (PaaS) would.

 Modern PaaS solutions offer serverless capabilities as part of common workflows that developers can use to deploy applications, blurring the lines between PaaS and FaaS.

-In reality modern applications will be composed of a mix of these solutions: functions, microservices, and long running services.
+In reality, entire applications will be composed of a mix of these solutions: functions, microservices, and long running services

-A cloud provider makes your function available via an application programming interface (API) and manages resource allocation.
-Because functions are event-driven, not resource driven, they are easily scalable and that scalability allows for increased efficiency and value.
+A provider makes your function available via an application programming interface (API) and manages resource allocation.
+Because functions are event-driven, not resource-driven, they are easily scalable and that scalability allows for increased efficiency and value.